Australia win sudden death battle with Peru for World Cup place

 Peru, 22nd in FIFA's list and who beat Australia 2-0 at the 2018 World Cup group stage, were roared on by 10,000 fans, most of whom had flown halfway round the globe for the playoff only to see a frustrating encounter between the rivals.

-Australia's Martin Boyle missed his side's first penalty but all were then successful.
+Australia coach Graham Arnold said he was "speechless" at the upset win after seeing Martin Boyle miss his side's first penalty before successfully converting their next five spot-kicks.

-Australia's substitute goalkeeper Andrew Redmayne danced on the goal line in a bid to upset the Peru players and Luis Advincula's shot cannoned off a post while Valera's miss set off wild celebrations among the Socceroos and their band of a few hundred supporters.
+Australia's substitute goalkeeper Andrew Redmayne danced like a clown on the goal line in a bid to upset the Peru players and Luis Advincula's shot cannoned off a post while Valera's miss set off wild celebrations among the Socceroos and their band of a few hundred supporters.

+Arnold said the move to bring on Redmayne after 119 minutes had been intended to unsettle Peru's penalty takes, adding that it probably contributed to the penalty misses.

 © 2022 AFP